jalyshen/kafkaSourceResearching/Partition_Selection.md

   public int nextPartition(String topic, Cluster cluster, int prevPartition) {
     //==========================================
-    // 获取当前Topic一共有多少个Partitons
+    // 获取当前Topic的Partitons总数量
     //==========================================
     List<PartitionInfo> partitions = cluster.partitionsForTopic(topic);
     Integer oldPart = indexCache.get(topic);
     Integer newPart = oldPart;

-    // Check that the current sticky partition for the topic is either not set or that the partition that
+    // Check that the current sticky partition for the topic
+    // is either not set or that the partition that
     // triggered the new batch matches the sticky partition that needs to be changed. if (oldPart == null || oldPart == prevPartition) {
       List<PartitionInfo> availablePartitions = cluster.availablePartitionsForTopic(topic);